letuananh/puchikarui/README.md

 ### Features

-- Working with simple usecases is simple, just create a new database object with `db = Database('file.db')` and start working
+- Working with simple use cases is simple (e.g. just create a new DB object with `db = Database('file.db')` and start working)
 - Database can be loaded into memory before querying for boosting up performance
+- connections and cursors can be created, used, and closed automatically or manually
-- Flexible execution context management, auto create, use, and close connections and cursors
+- Flexible execution context management (single or multiple cursors)
-- It's simple to define database schemas
+- Defining database schemas is simple

 ## Meaning